ZihanL1/Lab-Wiki/docs/source/index.rst

 Welcome to Lab Wiki!
 ===================================

-Welcome to the internal documentation of our research group.
+This the internal documentation of our research group.
-Here you'll find shared notes, technical documentation, and internal resources related to our software and research projects.
+Here you'll find setup information, group meeting schedule, and internal resources related to our package and projects.
 To learn more about our team, research, and publications, please visit our `official website <https://xinglong-zhang.github.io/>`_.